Support the Orchestra

 - In-school concerts, where musicians go directly into classrooms and auditorium, bring music to over 4,000 students.

-- Story Times present children's literature in connection with classical music as string quartets use sound effects, excerpts of classical music and hands-on music making to reach over 1,000 pre-school children and their families.
+- Story Time programs present children's literature in connection with classical music as string quartets use sound effects, excerpts of classical music and hands-on music making to reach over 1,000 pre-school children and their families.

 - KSO Community Concerts take the orchestra to outlying areas impacting 33,000 people who may never have the experience of hearing a first class orchestra.